Canucks Have Healthy Logjam on Defence

 Others, we’re still talking hockey mid-August.
 Today, it’s time to check out the state of the Canucks defence.

-It was evident on July 1 that the Vancouver Canucks are create stiff competition during training camp.
+It was evident on July 1 that the Vancouver Canucks are creating stiff competition during training camp.
 By signing both Michael Del Zotto and Patrick Wiercioch, the Canucks shored up holes in the lineup left by Luca Sbisa and Nikita Tryamkin.

 It’s no Stanley Cup worthy top-six, but this defence isn’t bottom of the barrel variety either.
-My colleague Larry Fisher ranked the Canucks defence as 20th in an article on NHL Teams Ranked By Defence.
+My colleague Larry Fisher had the Canucks defence as 20th when he ranked NHL Teams By Defence.
 The Canucks finished ahead of teams like the Boston Bruins, Chicago Blackhawks, and Edmonton Oilers.

 While some will argue that ranking is too high for the Canucks, it’s justifiable considering their depth.
-Injuries to Chris Tanev and Erik Gudbranson hurt the Canucks last year, especially with Tanev missing 29 games (Yes, I know Gudbranson missed 52 games).
+Injuries to Chris Tanev and Erik Gudbranson hurt the Canucks last year, especially with Tanev missing 29 games (yes, I know Gudbranson missed 52 games).
 Veteran depth has been infused with promising youth on this blue line.

 “Veteran” Group on Defence

-Alex Edler and Chris Tanev are the clear leaders on the Canucks defensive unit.
+Alex Edler and Tanev are the clear leaders on the Canucks defensive unit.
 While the Canucks would be best to trade these defencemen for future assets, that won’t happen before the start of next season.
 Jim Benning had no interest in trading Tanev, and Edler clearly doesn’t want to leave Vancouver.

-Del Zotto and Erik Gudbranson represent high draft picks who never lived up to their billing.
+Del Zotto and Gudbranson represent high draft picks who never lived up to their billing.
 That’s especially true for Gudbranson, who was selected at third overall despite contributing little offence.
 The jury is still out on his defensive game.

 Del Zotto is an interesting case.
 His inconsistency is highlighted by three fantastic seasons during his eight-year stint in the NHL.
 In his rookie year with the New York Rangers, he put up 37 points, including 22 power play points.
 After going through the sophomore slump, he exploded for 41 points in 77 games, along with 10 points in 20 playoff games.